Best SOC 2 Compliance Vendors 2026: Vanta, Drata, Secureframe, Sprinto, Oneleet

 | Guided implementation or multi-framework rollout | Secureframe | More hands-on workflow for teams that need policy and process guidance |

-| Price-sensitive first audit | Compare Vanta and Drata first | Entry quotes can be closer, but renewal and module scope matter |
+| Price-sensitive first audit | Compare Vanta, Sprinto, and Oneleet | Entry quotes, bundled support, renewal scope, and service inclusions matter |

 | SOC 2 plus ISO 27001 roadmap | Drata or Secureframe | Better fit when compliance becomes an operating program |